Tetraclinis

-Tetraclinis (also called arar, araar or Sictus tree) is a genus of evergreen coniferous trees in the cypress family Cupressaceae, containing only one species, Tetraclinis articulata, also known as Thuja articulata, sandarac, sandarac tree or Barbary thuja, endemic to the western Mediterranean region.
+Tetraclinis (also called arar, araar or Sictus tree) is a genus of coniferous trees in the cypress family Cupressaceae, containing only one species, Tetraclinis articulata, also known as Thuja articulata, sandarac, sandarac tree or Barbary thuja, endemic to the western Mediterranean region, particularly in southern Europe and North Africa.

 Distribution and habitat

 It is native to northwestern Africa in the Atlas Mountains of Morocco, Algeria, and Tunisia, with two small outlying populations on Malta, and near Cartagena in southeast Spain in Europe.
 It grows at relatively low altitudes in a hot, dry subtropical Mediterranean climate.

 The species has reportedly become an invasive species in the eastern Mediterranean drylands.
+The genus once had a much broader range during the Oligocene–Miocene, with some species occurring in North America.

 Taxonomy

 Its closest relatives are Platycladus, Microbiota, and Calocedrus, with the closest resemblance to the latter.
 In older texts, it was sometimes treated in Thuja or Callitris, but it is less closely related to those genera.